Acromares vittatum

 Acromares vittatum is a species of harvestman from the genus Acromares.
-This species was first described by Clarence J. Goodnight and Marie Louise Goodnight.
+This species was first described by Clarence J. Goodnight and Marie Louise Goodnight in 1942.

 Description

-The Acromares vittatum is said to be similar to the Acromares roeweri.
+Acromares vittatum is said to be similar to Acromares roeweri.
 It differs by its dorsal color patterns and its leg spination.

 Range

 The species has been recorded from numerous locations in Belize and in Yaxha, Guatemala.

 Etymology

 Vittatum is an inflection from the Latin word "vittatus", which means banded or having a fillet.